A new approach to shooting methods for terminal value problems of fractional differential equations: Abstract

 \section{Abstract}

-For terminal value problems of fractional differential equations of order $\alpha \in (0,1)$, shooting methods that use Caputo derivatives are a well developed and investigated approach.
-Based on recently established analytic properties of such problems, we develop a new technique to select initial values that solve such shooting problems quickly and accurately.
-Numerical experiments indicate that this new technique, called proportional secting, converges accurately to the solution in very few iterations.
-Run time measurements indicate a speedup factor typically in the range between 4 and 10 in comparison to the often suggested standard bisection method.
+For terminal value problems of fractional differential equations of order $\alpha \in (0,1)$ that use Caputo derivatives, shooting methods are a well developed and investigated approach.
+Based on recently established analytic properties of such problems, we develop a new technique to select the required initial values that solves such shooting problems quickly and accurately.
+Numerical experiments indicate that this new proportional secting technique converges very quickly and accurately to the solution.
+Run time measurements indicate a speedup factor of between 4 and 10 when compared to the standard bisection method.